 We will spend some time discussing ethical issues that may be relevant to your education and career.

 Assignments are due at the beginning of class on the assigned day.
 Late assignments may be accepted, at my whim, but will ordinarily be penalized.
-Two important due dates are for a formal draft and the final version of your formal (420/499) proposal.
-Assignments will likely include: resume/cv, professional association summaries, graduate school summaries, research interviews, senior research project development, preliminary draft, formal draft, and final version of your proposal.
+Two especially important due dates are for a formal draft and the final version of your formal (420/499) proposal.
+Other assignments may include: professional association summaries, graduate school summaries, research interview summaries and anything else I decide to include that isn't already listed elsewhere.

-Your grade will be based on attandance and participation in class, and oral and written assignments (including drafts).
+Your grade will be based on attandance and oral and written assignments (including drafts).
 I assign letter grades to papers and talks.
 The letter grade is assigned a number as in the College's grading scheme (A=4.0, A- = 3.7...).
 The weighted average is calculated to determine the final grade.
 Below are the relative weights of the pieces of your semester grade.

 |Self recommendation letter||10%|